 History of the Somali cat

 The Somali is considered the long-haired version of the Abyssinian cat, but their origins are a bit hazy.
-It’s theorized that the Somali cat came about when the recessive longhair gene was introduced to the Abyssinian as other cats began to breed with them.
+It’s theorized that the Somali cat came about when the recessive gene that causes long hair was introduced to the Abyssinian breed as other cats began to breed with them.

 The first Somali was referred to as the “long-haired Abyssinian” at different cat shows in Australia in 1965.
 After this showing, breeders recognized the true appeal of the long-haired Abyssinian and began working to establish the breed known today as the Somali.